rogerrabbitsclone/FF-launcher/readme.txt

 Path=X:\profiles\7a9fvn23e.default (here you would put the path to your profile in the new truecrypt volume)

 the program passes the password you enter directly to truecrypt. it also uses the /w arguement when dismounting.

+always check the notes in the source for up-to-date info